teeso/beaconsync/README.md

 Install the plugin
 ---
-Download https://github.com/waded/beaconsync/archive/master.zip.
-Upload that file under the Plugins section of your WordPress site's administration screen.
+Download https://github.com/waded/beaconsync/archive/master.zip, and then upload the file in the Plugins section of your WordPress site's administration screens.

 Don't forget to activate the plugin after you've uploaded it!